COLLEGE – MIAA Spring Week 20 Recap

 MISSOURI SOUTHERN

-The Lady Lion softball team lost its Super Regional opener against Central Oklahoma 8-4 on Thursday.
-The Lady Lions swept a doubleheader on Friday to win the Super Regional.
-The Lady Lions won the opener 6-1, to force a 2nd game to decide the Super Regional champion, which the Lady Lions won 7-4 to win the title and advance to this week’s World Series. … The Lions finished the season with a 33-19, 26-10 record.
+The Lady Lion softball team opened the College World Series with a 5-3 victory against Glenville State on Thursday.
+The Lady Lions lost 3-2 against McKendree in the 2nd round on Friday.
+The Lady Lions lost 6-3 against West Texas A&M on Saturday and got eliminated from the tournament.
+The Lady Lions finished the season with a 54-10, 20-4 record. … The Lions finished the season with a 33-19, 26-10 record.

 MISSOURI WESTERN